 - White beans

 - Almond milk

 - Cottage cheese(paneer)

 - Low-fat cheese

 Calcium Supplements During Pregnancy

 Supplements if taken can give you 150mg of calcium if you are not getting enough from the diet.
-Also it is important to note that Calcium can be absorbed in the body only if there is enough Vitamin D in the body.
+Also, it is important to note that Calcium can be absorbed in the body only if there is enough Vitamin D in the body.
 Hence Vitamin D is of utmost importance if you need calcium in the body.

 Supplemental calcium comes in two forms calcium carbonate and calcium citrate.
-Calcium carbonate can give you maximum amount of calcium, but it takes extra stomach acid in order to get dissolved, hence best taken with a meal.
+Calcium carbonate can give you the maximum amount of calcium, but it takes extra stomach acid in order to get dissolved, hence best taken with a meal.
 Calcium citrate is easily dissolved and absorbed by the body, hence can be consumed in between meals.
-However before you go ahead and take any supplement make sure you talk to your gynecologist for best advice.
+However, before you go ahead and take any supplement make sure you talk to your gynecologist for the best advice.

 We hope that by now you know why calcium is important for an expecting mommy and the growing foetus and also hope that you will increase your calcium intake.

 Did you like the blog on why calcium is important during pregnancy?
 Share your views and feedback in the comments section below.